As the world becomes increasingly uncertain, IronNet Inc. (IRNT) offers stability - The Dwinnex

 Ratios:

-For a better understanding of IRNT, let’s look at its different ratios.
+Our analysis of IRNT’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.50 and its Current Ratio is at 1.70.
 In the meantime, Its Debt-to-Equity ratio is 0.05 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades